-This course is intended to provide students pursuing degrees in the Faculty of Social Sciences who, while meeting lower level matriculation requirements for entry into the degree programme, may need a refresher course in mathematics before they attempt the Faculty's Level 1 mathematics course: ECON1003.
+This course is intended to provide students pursuing degrees in the Faculty of Social Sciences who, while meeting lower level matriculation requirements for entry into the degree programme, may need a refresher course in mathematics before they attempt the Faculty's Level 1 mathematics courses: ECON1003 and ECON1005.
 Students who possess the following would be exempted from this course: See MPT Exemption Listing.